Table of contents

-We had pre-booked tickets for the Morning Explorers Session at Thinktank.
-One carer goes in for free, but please read the facilities and accessibility page on their website for terms and conditions.
+At the ThinkTank Birmingham Science Museum, one carer goes in for free, but please read the facilities and accessibility page on their website for terms and conditions.
 General entry to the museum is at 10 am, and you enter through the ticket entry on Level 2.
 However, for the Morning Explorers, you can enter the museum from 9 am on level 0.
-The sessions are for people with special needs and who have sensory needs and are ideal for someone on the autism spectrum who would become overwhelmed in busier environments.
+The Morning Explorers sessions are for people with special needs and who have sensory needs and are ideal for someone on the autism spectrum who would become overwhelmed in busier environments.

 There are three different types of social stories provided on Thinktank’s facilities and accessibility page.
 I downloaded their Morning Explorers Social Story and went through this with my son before visiting the museum.
 There is also a virtual tour that you can access through their website, (on their access statement, and guide).

 My boyfriend parked his car at the Millennium point multi-storey car park, located next to the museum.
 We parked there until 5 pm so were charged £6.50 for our stay, but if you are a blue badge holder, they offer free parking.

 On arrival to Thinktank, we were given a red wristband each to wear for the Morning Explorers Session.
 Although wearing the wristband was optional.